Australia, South Australia, Western Australia

 Return to Adelaide

-On my last real day of sightseeing before heading out onto the Nullarbor for the three day nonstop drive back to Perth, I decided to check out a few parts of southern South Australia on my way to Adelaide from The Grampians.
-The regions I have been traveling through in Victoria and South Australia seem very similar to Perth, so things look quite familiar to me: lots of wheat fields that are a bit dried out and hot this time of year.
-There are some refreshing differences, however, in the architecture.
+On my last real day of sightseeing before heading out onto the Nullarbor for the three-day nonstop drive back to Perth, I decided to check out a few parts of southern South Australia on my way from The Grampians to Adelaide.
+The regions I have been travelling through in Victoria and South Australia seem very similar to Perth, so things look quite familiar to me: lots of wheat fields that are a bit dried out and hot this time of year.
+There are, however, some refreshing differences in the architecture.
 Both Victoria and South Australia have done a very good job of preserving their heritage buildings and keeping their small country towns bustling.
-Western Australia seems quick to destroy old buildings in favor of building new ones which is unfortunate.
-Many country towns in Western Australia also seem about half closed for some reason.
+Western Australia seems quick to destroy old buildings in favour of building new ones, which is unfortunate.
+Many country towns in Western Australia also seem to be about half closed for some reason.

-The first place I headed to, at the recommendation of some friends who had the change to explore the area when they lived in Adelaide, was a coastal town called Robe.
-Robe had beautiful turquoise waters and a well preserved historic main street.
+The first place I headed to, on the recommendation of some friends who had explored the area when they lived in Adelaide, was the coastal town of Robe.
+Robe had beautiful turquoise waters and a well-preserved historic main street.
 After spending about 4 hours in the car to get there, I had to test the waters and have a swim for a little while.

 Of all the places I’ve swum over the past week, including Wilsons Promontory, Robe, and Apollo Bay, the water has been refreshingly cool but definitely tolerable – except for Apollo Bay on The Great Ocean Road, which was so cold I thought I was going to start losing some limbs!

-After Robe I took the coastal road straight up along Coorong National Park to McClaren Vale in South Australia’s famous wine growing region where I took a quick spin around some vineyards and stopped in long enough for a cup of coffee (as one does while they’re driving).
-Afterwards I also made a quick visit to a German themed town named Hahndorf before finishing my drive up into Adelaide.
+After Robe, I took the coastal road straight up along Coorong National Park to McLaren Vale in South Australia’s famous wine-growing region, where I took a quick spin around some vineyards and stopped in long enough for a cup of coffee (as one does while driving).
+Afterwards, I also made a quick visit to a German-themed town named Hahndorf before finishing my drive up into Adelaide.

 Australia, New South Wales, Queensland, South Australia, Victoria